+The question of cognitive development has been part of discussion for long.
 The human child not only grows physically but also mentally.
 Besides controlling the voluntary and involuntary actions of the organs, the brain has many other tasks to take care of.
 As the individual’s brain matures, the brain’s ability to process information, conceptualize resources, learn speech and language, solve problems, derive solutions and to extract meanings from situations also gets enhanced.
 All of these abilities, along with others, make up for the cognitive development of the human’s brain.

 The cognitive development of the brain is, therefore, related to but not limited to: